 Will Stadler’s brick kiln, launched after the Civil War, had better success at its site south of Fifth Street along the Wakarusa River between Church Street and Ash Street.
 According to a diary of Carl Lotz, physician A. D. Kemper, who lived in Eudora from 1865 to1871, also had a brick kiln in Eudora with William Wilfred at Fifth Street and Church Street, which was next to or possibly the same (because of inexact dates) as Stadler’s.

-On the west side of Main Street, Anton Getker ran an undertaking business in the first building south of railroad tracks.
+On the west side of Main Street, Anton Getker ran an undertaking and cabinetmaking business in the first building south of railroad tracks; T.A.
+Hartig and James Herz also were cabinetmakers.
 Across the street, the Guflers, who later moved to Lawrence, built the Gufler House in 1860s on the north end of Main Street south of railroad tracks.
-It was a grocery and saloon with the Gufler’s living quarters in back.
-The February 25, 1937 Eudora Weekly News wrote that here “many a drunken brawl took place" here.
+It was a grocery and saloon with the Gufler's living quarters in back.
+The February 25, 1937 Eudora Weekly News wrote that here "many a drunken brawl took place" here.
 The building constructed of native lumber sawed by Charles Durr was held together with cut nails.
-Gufler House wasn’t the only saloon in town.
+Gufler House wasn't the only saloon in town because C. Marfelius had one, too.
 In 1864, Chalkley Hill said in a Nov.
-12, 1938 interview that Eudora had seven saloons.
+12, 1938 interview that Eudora had seven saloons; however, if so, they didn't last long.

 A time of settlement and growth, this era also was a time when people came and went on elsewhere.
 The Heinke family, for example, came to Eudora for awhile, then moved to Ottawa.
-For an example of the population in 1867, see this list of Eudora Township's registered voters.
+For an example of the population in 1867, see the list of registered voters.

 Railroad comes to town.
 The 1870s reflected the continuing growth of Eudora and its businesses that lined Main Street from Ninth Street to Fifth Street.
 The coming of the railroad to Eudora added to this business growth.
 In 1869, grade work began at DeSoto and by 1871, the tracks reached Lawrence.
 During the construction, the Schliefer grocery and the Hobbs grocery buildings both had to be moved, according to February 13, 1995, personal correspondence from Evelyn Herschell, a Hobbs relative.
 The railroad company also built bridges to the west of Eudora over the Wakarusa River around 1871.
 At that time, the road to Lawrence extended west from Seventh Street.